For more information related to Member travel, contact Financial Services at 250-356-8586.

 Members are required to submit a travel claim form, with receipts, to the Parliamentary Committees Office.
 The forms are reviewed and approved by the Deputy Clerk and Clerk of Committees and/or the Chair of the committee, and forwarded to Financial Services for payment.

-Members can claim reasonable, out-of-pocket expenses relating to travel, including: air fare; ferry costs; mileage when using a private vehicle consistent with allowable rates (see Out-of-Constituency Travel Guidelines); car rentals; bus or transit fare; accommodation; parking; and taxis.
+Members can claim reasonable, out-of-pocket expenses relating to travel, including: air fare; ferry costs; mileage when using a private vehicle consistent with allowable rates (see In-Province Travel Guidelines); car rentals; bus or transit fare; accommodation; parking; and taxis.
 For out-of-province accommodation a reasonable amount must be established considering business requirements and federal accommodation rates.
 For out-of-country or U.S. accommodation, Members will be reimbursed for actual commercial accommodation expenses for the travel location up to those rates established by the federal government through their standing offer arrangements for accommodation.
 Refer to this federal accommodation site for rate information.

 The most economical airfare for air travel considering operational requirements is required.
 Members are permitted airfare upgrades to executive or business class where the in-flight travel is four hours or more, and the travel is required to fulfil their legislative duties.